Somewhere in My Heart (TV series)

-Somewhere in My Heart is a 2009 Philippine television drama romantic comedy series and serves as the third installment of the Precious Hearts Romances Presents series.
-The third installment got positive and rave reviews due to the launching loveteam Kaye Abad and Guji Lorenzana.
-The series aired on ABS-CBN's Hapontastic afternoon block from October 19, 2009 to December 4, 2009.
+Somewhere in My Heart is a 2009 Philippine television drama romance series broadcast by ABS-CBN.
+The series is based on the Filipino pocket book novel of the same title created by Rose Tan, the series is the third installment of Precious Hearts Romances Presents.
+Directed by Cathy Garcia-Molina, it stars Kaye Abad and Guji Lorenzana.
+It aired on the network's Hapontastic line up and worldwide on TFC from October 19 to December 4, 2009, replacing Precious Hearts Romances Presents: Ang Lalaking Nagmahal Sa Akin and was replaced by Precious Hearts Romances Presents: My Cheating Heart.

 Plot

 The story revolves on two different characters Femi (Kaye Abad) and Aaron (Guji Lorenzana), the two college well-known people of their school.
 It revolves on these two main protagonists; Femi, a free-spirited young female whose liberated lifestyle is the only way to pave a good life and unfortunately give positivity, and Aaron on the other hand, is from a rich family whose father pushes him to work for the family business but his creative passion is art.
 Femi tries her best to get Aaron's attention even seducing him but Aaron knows how Femi is.
 These two unlike personalities who meet an unlikely attraction ensues.
 But when Aaron dumps Femi, Femi leaves the college in order to let go of this dilemma and heartbreak and humiliation she has suffered.
 10 years later as all else failed, she lives in the present its 2009, and she is a hairstylist, but still up to her old ways now she has to lie that she is a nun, in order for Aaron to leave her alone.
 Will Femi learn her lesson on lying and trust?